Standard Sale and Purchase Agreement NZ

-As a purchaser, you should consider issues that put you under undue pressure.
+As a buyer you should think carefully about accepting anything other than the standard building clause.
+You should consider issues that put you under undue pressure.
 For example, the clause might state that the report will be accepted by the buyer if you do not respond within a certain number of days.
 Or you might have to give the seller a chance to rectify any issues.
 If you want the building inspection done by someone specific you may also need to alter the clause.

 As a vendor, you might want to ensure that you do have a chance to carry out repairs before the buyer can pull out.
 If the buyer does pull out, it can be a good idea to follow through on the option to have a copy of the report.
 This could help you solve any problems before you try to sell the house again.

-In any situation, it pays to have the building inspection done by a reputable independent company.
+Your builders' report should be done by an independent person who is a qualified inspector.
 Whether you are the buyer or the seller, using an independent qualified inspector ensures that the building report is comprehensive and without prejudice.

 Consult Your Lawyer

 If you have any doubts about the building report clause in your agreement, consult a lawyer before you proceed any further and ask for advice.
 If you want to add a separate building report clause, then you should ask a lawyer to draw up this clause for you.